SERE: Exploring Feature Self-relation for Self-supervised Transformer: Experiments

 \subsection{Ablation Studies}

-To save computational cost, we pretrain all models on the ImageNet-S$_{300}$~\cite{gao2021luss} dataset with 300 categories for the ablation study.
-We pretrain the models for 100 epochs with a batch size of 256 on 4 GPUs.
-There are no local crops and the global crops are cropped with a ratio between 0.14 and 1.0, following the settings in DINO~\cite{caron2021emerging}.
-The semantic segmentation results on both PASCAL VOC and ImageNet-S datasets are evaluated.
+To save computational costs for the ablation study, we pre-train all models on the ImageNet-S$_{300}$~\cite{gao2021luss} dataset with two global views for 100 epochs.
+We evaluate models with semantic segmentation on the PASCAL VOC dataset and semi-supervised semantic segmentation on the ImageNet-S$_{300}$ dataset.

-\myPara{Ablation of pixel and channel self-relation.} We compare the effectiveness of using different representation forms for self-supervised learning, \ie our proposed pixel/channel-level self-relations and the feature embeddings used by DINO.
-As shown in~\tabref{tab:ablation_channel_pixel}, compared to the feature embeddings used by DINO, the pixel-level self-relations improves the model performance by 2.4\% in mIoU and 1.9\% in mAcc on the PASCAL VOC dataset.
-Similarly, the F-measure on the ImageNet-S$_{300}$ dataset is improved by 2.4\%.
-Training self-supervised ViTs with pixel-level self-relation further enhance the pixel-relation modeling ability of ViT, benefiting the pixel-level dense prediction task, \eg semantic segmentation.
-Although inferior to the other two representation forms, channel-level self-relations still help learn reasonable semantics, \ie the model pretraind with channel-level self-relations performs much better than the randomly initialized model.
-Therefore, pixel-level and channel-level self-relations can represent information of input images, supporting the self-supervised training of ViTs.
+\myPara{Effect of spatial and channel self-relation.} We compare the effectiveness of different representation forms for self-supervised learning, \ie our proposed spatial/channel self-relations and image-level feature embeddings used by DINO.
+As shown in~\tabref{tab:ablation_channel_pixel}, the spatial self-relation improves the mIoU by 3.4\% and mAcc by 1.9\% on the PASCAL VOC dataset compared to the feature embedding.
+These results show that training self-supervised ViT with spatial self-relation further enhances the spatial relation modeling ability of ViT, benefiting dense prediction tasks.
+Although inferior to the other two representation forms, channel self-relation still improves the representation quality of ViT.
+The model pre-trained with channel self-relation performs much better than the randomly initialized model on segmentation and classification tasks.

-Then, we verify the orthogonality of these three representation types.
-Combining with the feature embedding based loss in DINO, the pixel-level self-relation brings the gain of 2.6\% in mIoU and 1.6\% in mAcc on the PASCAL VOC dataset.
-Also, the gains on the ImageNet-S$_{300}$ dataset are 4.5\% in mIoU and 3.0\% in F-measure.
-Adding channel-level self-relation to DINO also improves 1.7\% and 7.7\% in mIoU on PASCAL VOC and ImageNet-S datasets.
-Finally, utilizing three forms of representation further boosts the performance on all benchmarks.
-We can conclude that our self-relations are orthogonal to existing feature embeddings for self-supervised learning.
+\myPara{Cooperating with image-level embeddings.} We verify the orthogonality between self-relations and image-level embeddings, as shown in \tabref{tab:ablation_channel_pixel}.
+When combined with the image-level feature embedding, the spatial and channel self-relations improve the mIoU by 2.6\% and 1.7\% on the PASCAL VOC dataset.
+On the ImageNet-S$_{300}$ dataset, there is also an improvement of 4.5\% and 7.7\% on mIoU over feature embedding.
+And cooperating three representations further boosts the performance on all tasks, indicating that self-relations are orthogonal and complementary to image-level feature embeddings for self-supervised learning.